-Please proceed to read this topic all the way through, but also be sure to check out the Venus Fly Trap Dormancy frequently asked questions page.
+Please proceed to read this topic all the way through.
+But also be sure to check out the Venus flytrap Dormancy frequently asked questions page.

 - Skip it

-Outdoor Venus Fly Trap Dormancy
+Outdoor Venus flytrap Dormancy

-This is the easiest and preferred method of taking Venus Fly Traps through dormancy.
-If you are one of the lucky people and you happen to live in a place where the winters are mild, in a hardiness zone of 8 or better (see the hardiness map below), then you can just leave your Venus Fly Traps outside year round unprotected.
-If they are potted in a small pot, you might want to consider bringing them in if there is one of those rare, extended freezes, but for the most part, they can be left alone and they will be very happy outside.
+This is the easiest and preferred method of taking Venus flytraps through dormancy.
+If you are one of the lucky people who happen to live in a hardiness zone of 8 or better (see the hardiness map below), then you can just leave your Venus flytraps outside year-round.
+If they are potted in a small pot, it is advisable to bring them indoors in the case of a rare, extended freeze.
+But, for the most part, Venus flytraps in zone 8 or better can be left outside all year long.

-Indoor Venus Fly Trap Dormancy
+Indoor Venus flytrap Dormancy

-If you aren’t one of the lucky people, and you live in a place where you have extended freezes (hardiness zone 7 or less) and you don’t have a bog garden or other way of planting your Venus Flytraps in the ground, then you will likely have to bring your Venus Fly Traps indoors for the winter.
+If you aren’t one of the lucky people, and you live in a place where you have extended freezes (hardiness zone 7 or less) and you don’t have a bog garden or other way of planting your Venus Flytraps in the ground, then you will likely have to bring your Venus flytraps indoors for the winter.
 Now, there are a couple of options for wintering the plants indoors.

 A cool windowsill or unheated porch or garage

-Venus flytraps that are in dormancy will still grow, however the growth will be quite slow compared to spring and summer growth and it is unlikely that the plant will start putting up new large leaves until they are ready to come out of dormancy.
+Venus flytraps that are in dormancy will still grow, however, the growth will be quite slow compared to spring and summer growth and it is unlikely that the plant will start putting up new large leaves until they are ready to come out of dormancy.
 If the plant is receiving sun during its dormancy, then it can still perform photosynthesis and this will help keep the plant healthy.
 Also, since the plant is still receiving sun daily, it will know when to come out of dormancy as the photoperiod starts to extend as spring arrives.

 The refrigerator method